xgedev/mongo-gui/README.md

 - Support for deleting documents
 - Support for running queries like in shell (including aggregation)
 - Support for other value types (apart from String, Int, Float, Boolean, Array and Object)
-- Webhooks for each request a user makes
 - Increasing user limits for one day upon request

 ### Installation